ansatzcapital/dilib/docs/source/di_alts.md

   and [annotations](https://github.com/google/pinject#annotations).
 - Minimal or no pollution of objects: Objects are not aware of the DI framework.
-  - The only exception is:
+  - The only exception in `dilib` is the optional [easier syntax mode](https://ansatzcapital.github.com/dilib/latest/patterns.html#easier-syntax).
-  if you want the IDE autocompletion to work when wiring up configs in an environment that does not support `ParamSpec`
-  (e.g., `car = Car(engine=...)`), you have
-  to inherit from, e.g., `dilib.SingletonMixin`.
-But this is completely optional; in `pinject`, on the other hand, one is required to decorate with `@pinject.inject()` in some circumstances.
+  In `pinject`, on the other hand, one is required to decorate with `@pinject.inject()` in some circumstances.

 ## dependency-injector